sherl0cks/ansible-openstack-etc/ansible/README.md

 1. Download the product
 2. Complete the Getting Started Guide linked in the Foundational section above
 3. Edit your `/etc/ansible/hosts/` file.
 Create a `[bpms-design]` group and a `[bpms-execute]` group and add your corresponding server IP.
-4. Ensure SSH connectivity to your lab environment. `ansible all -m ping -user cloud-user` for RHEL and `ansible all -m ping -user centos` CentOS.
+4. Ensure SSH connectivity to your lab environment. `ansible all -m ping -u cloud-user` for RHEL and `ansible all -m ping -u centos` CentOS.
 5. Watch the [Quick Start Video - Introduction to Ansible Core](http://www.ansible.com/videos) video
 6. [Download and install Ansible](http://docs.ansible.com/ansible/intro_installation.html)